 Explore the NOMOS Club Date 731 in more detail with our video coverage of the watch on our channel:

 A perfect anything is very rare to find and this is certainly true with watches.
 By default, the 731 does all the things mentioned previously very well (hence the coverage) however there are a couple of things which I would change if possible.
 First up is the spacing from the case to the strap.
 This is a shared trait with both NOMOS and the Tudor Black Bay, but when fitted to a strap with straight ends there is a noticeable gap where from where the strap sits and the bottom curve of the case begins.

-This is easily avoided if you were to strap a one-piece NATO to the 731 as then the gap disappears.
+This is easily avoided if you were to strap a one-piece military style strap to the 731 as then the gap disappears.
 I do believe this feature on the NOMOS is down to personal preference.
 It may not suit the way I collect watches but that is the beauty of this passion.

 One other feature of the 731, specifically the movement is the date.
 The watch doesn't have a quick set date function which, although not essential, it has become somewhat standard on many new watches.
 As this watch falls under the category of every day, in theory, and day to day wear this shouldn't be an issue, however, in a rotating collection you may find it a little time consuming to keep setting the date manually each time.

 Conclusion - Why we think this is a great everyday watch

 So why is this the everyday watch choice to go for?
 Well to start with the watches versatile shines through.
 The watch received wrist time in a range of day to day situations and environments and took them all in its stride.

 The 731 is the pinnacle of simplicity and clarity, throw in the added bonus of its extremely unique design and you really can't go wrong.